Faar-me/focus/README.md

 ### 2. Connecting The Code To The Bot
 * Before downloading the bot's source code, you must download and install [Node.js](https://nodejs.org/en/) on your computer.

-* You can now proceed to download [the latest code](https://github.com/Focus04/focus/releases).
-Scroll to the latest release and download the corresponding zip file, then extract it somewhere on your computer.
+he corresponding zip file, then extract it somewhere on your computer.

 * Navigate into the folder you've just extracted (which should contain all the code), right click and open a new terminal in the folder (my recommendation would be [PowerShell 7](https://github.com/PowerShell/powershell/releases) if you're a Windows user).
 Use the following command to install all the dependencies:
   ```